meltano/sdk/docs/inline_maps.md

 Stream mappings can be applied to solve the following real-world applications:

-### A feature for tap and target users, enabled by the SDK

-The mapping features described here are create for the **_users_** of SDK-based taps and targets.

-Developers simply enable the feature using the instructions below, and then users can benefit from having inline transformation capabilitiies out-of-box on their favorite taps and targets.

-**Note:** to support non-SDK taps and targets, we are also creating a standalone inline mapper plugin (`meltano-map-transform`), which follows all specifications defined here, but which can sit between _any_ Singer tap and target even if they are not built using the SDK.

 ### Stream-Level Mapping Applications

 - **Stream aliasing:** streams can be aliased to provide custom naming downstream.